OpenLiberty/liberty-language-server/README.md

 ## Supported files

-Liberty Config Language Server features are avaialble for the following configuration files.
+Liberty Config Language Server features are available for the following configuration files.

-- `server.env`
-- `bootstrap.properties`
-- `server.xml` and any XML files that are referenced through the `include` element in the `server.xml` file.
-- Any XML files that contain the `server` root element and exist in the `src/main/liberty/config`, `configDropins/overrides`, `configDropins/defaults`, `usr/shared/config`, or `usr/servers` directory.
+- Any XML file that contains a `server` root element.
+- `server.env` or any file with the extension `.env` that is specified by the `serverEnvFile` configuration in the Liberty Maven or Gradle plugin.
+- `bootstrap.properties` or any file with the extension `.properties` that is specified by the `bootstrapPropertiesFile` configuration in the Liberty Maven or Gradle plugin.

 ## Features

-The following language server features are avaialble through any of the supported client IDEs.
+The following language server features are available through any of the supported client IDEs.

 ### Completion for Liberty server configuration files